 Users have quite a few options when it comes to choosing a wireless carrier.
-There are the big four nationwide carriers, some smaller regional carriers, and numerous MVNO carriers.
-Users often look to one of the big four carriers: AT&T, Verizon, T-Mobile, or Sprint.
+There are the major nationwide carriers, some smaller regional carriers, and numerous MVNO carriers.
+Users often look to one of the major carriers: AT&T, Verizon, or T-Mobile.
 However, in some cases, an MVNO carrier may be a better option for your specific wireless needs.

 What is an MVNO?

 MVNO stands for Mobile Virtual Network Operator.
 When searching for an MVNO, you can find everything from carriers that offer unlimited plans, to carriers that allow you to pay only for what you use.
 There are some MVNO carriers that simply provide really good rates and some that highlight features such as international calling.
 But all MVNO carriers all have one thing in common — they operate using the network of one, or more, of the major wireless carriers.